Compassionate Endodontists New York/NYC

 Many infections and abnormalities can be detected and treated at an early stage.
 By using preventive measures, you’ll be less likely to need a full root canal retreatment.

-Using this diagnostic technology, he can then successfully retreat your root canal and eliminate the need for endodontic bone surgery or extraction.
+Using this diagnostic technology, they can then successfully retreat your root canal and eliminate the need for endodontic bone surgery or extraction.
 In fact, he’s often able to successfully disassemble a painful tooth that already has a root canal, a post, and a crown, in order to retreat the root canal.

 "The absolute best in every respect.
 I would not recommend anyone else - Dr. Kaplan has gone above and beyond since I've been a patient."